 Things to feed a hot dog

 - Feed them ice cubes or cold meat.
-Normally, Mac eats kibble with tinned wet food as a treat, but I’ve been freezing chunks of meat to keep him cool.
+Normally, Mac eats kibble with a little chicken as a treat, but I’ve been freezing chunks of meat to keep him cool.

 - Frozen berries like raspberries, strawberries and blueberries are an awesome treat for dogs.
 The anti-oxidants are good for their joints and they’ll love the cool treat.
 Just keep it to a small handful a day and NOT every day.
 Be careful of wild berries from hedgerows- some wild berries are toxic to dogs.

 - Another great treat is dog-friendly peanut butter smeared onto one of these and frozen- he LOVES it.

 Short answer?
 Yes- but not a lot and not often.
 Adult dogs can’t tolerate lactose and the sugar isn’t good for your dog.

 Be careful of the flavour of ice cream- chocolate, macadamia nuts and raisins are all toxic to dogs.
 We only let Mac have vanilla or fruit ones and then it’s literally less than a spoonful.
 Still, he loves licking out our ice cream cartons… and then ripping them to shreds…

 Common Questions about how to keep a dog cool in a car or motorhome during a road trip